 CHEOPS

-The CHaracterizing ExOPlanet Satellite (CHEOPS) will be the first mission dedicated to search for transits by means of ultrahigh precision photometry on bright stars already known to host planets.
-By being able to point at nearly any location on the sky, it will provide the unique capability of determining accurate radii for a subset of those planets for which the mass has already been estimated from ground-based spectroscopic surveys.
-It will also provide precision radii for new planets discovered by the next generation ground-based transits surveys (Neptune-size and smaller).
+The CHaracterising ExOPlanets Satellite (CHEOPS) is the first mission dedicated to search for transits of exoplanets by means of ultrahigh precision photometry on bright stars already known to host planets.
+By being able to point at nearly any location on the sky, it provides the unique capability of determining accurate radii for a subset of those planets for which the mass has already been estimated from ground-based spectroscopic surveys.
+It also provides precision radii for new planets discovered by the new generation of ground-based and space-borne transits surveys (Neptune-size and smaller).